Discover Québec’s boreal forest in all its biodiversity

 The mouth of the Saguenay Fjord and the St. Lawrence estuary are particularly rich in zooplankton.
 This concentrated food supply draws 13 whale species to the area, including the blue whale—the largest marine mammal on the planet.
 One species, the beluga, spends the entire year in the St. Lawrence.
 This fragile whale population is classified as endangered.

-Where to see whales: Tours du Vieux-Québec has one‑day whale‑watching tours that leave by bus from Québec City.
+Where to see whales: There are one‑day whale‑watching tours that leave from Québec City.
 If you have a car, you can head out to Baie‑Sainte‑Catherine / Tadoussac for a boat or zodiac tour with Croisières AML.

 Despite their burly appearance, black bears are timid and discreet.
 As omnivores, they eat plants, fruits, nuts, insects, fish, and other animals, and generally live alone.
 Black bears hibernate through the cold months but can wake up during winter warm spells.